aschuma/aws-ec2-socks-proxy/README.md

   file.
 * Create a virtual Python environment: `python3 -m venv venv`.
 * Activate the environment: `source venv/bin/activate`
-* Install the requirements: `pip install requirements.txt`.
+* Install the requirements: `pip install -r requirements.txt`.
 * Run `START.py`, which will start the EC2 instance.
 The script will provide an SSH command, which you should execute to start the SOCKS tunnel.
 * Configure your browser to use `localhost:4444` as the SOCKSv5 proxy.
 Also, ensure that you have selected the option `Proxy DNS when using SOCKS v5` in your browser's proxy settings.
 Please refer to the browser's documentation to learn how to do this.